How most Scarterrans get their drinking water

 Boiling Water

-"boiling water will eliminate most disease causing germs or spores, but it will not help sterilize water that happens to be carrying very potent supernatural curses.
+-Enfys the Rainbow of Death, expatriate of Swynfaredia"boiling water will eliminate most disease causing germs or spores, but it will not help sterilize water that happens to be carrying very potent supernatural curses.
 That said, powerful curses don't linger in waiting forever and fade away if they cannot find a mortal house.
 Water cannot generally hold lingering supernatural curses more than a week, two at the most, before it dissipates harmlessly.
-Even then, if you spiked a resevoir of drinking water with ghoul fever or something similar it would probably only afflict one-in-ten people who drank the water at most, though this might be an advantage because it makes it harder to tell that the drinking water is the source of their woes." -Enfys the Rainbow of Death, Bearer of the Ill Wind
+Even then, if you spiked a resevoir of drinking water with ghoul fever or something similar it would probably only afflict one-in-ten people who drank the water at most, though this might be an advantage because it makes it harder to tell that the drinking water is the source of their woes."

 Fermentation